Shell Startup#

 [hpcuser2@eyas1 ~]$

-In most cases you won't need to edit both .bashrc and .bash_profile.
+In most cases, you won't need to edit both .bashrc and .bash_profile.
 Since running .bash_profile runs .bashrc you can usually just edit .bashrc.
 (See the section Difference between login and interactive shells which describes cases where .bashrc is run even if .bash_profile is not.)

-Instead of adding a bunch of text to .bashrc make your additions in an external file(s) and just source those files inside of .bashrc.
-The you can "turn off" additions by just commenting out the source lines.
+Instead of adding a bunch of text to .bashrc, make your additions in an external file(s) and just source the file(s) inside of .bashrc.
+Then, you can "turn off" additions by just commenting out the source lines.
 Also, you can test additions by sourcing the file from the command lines.

 The most common additions to your environment fall into these categories: